Johnny Depp donates earnings from NFT sale to charity associated with Amber Heard

 Depp sued his ex-wife for defamation over a 2018 op-ed for The Washington Post where she described herself as a victim of domestic abuse and spoke of feeling “the full force of our culture’s wrath for women who speak out”.

-Heard counterued Depp for $100m (£83m) for “orchestrating a smear campaign” against her.
+Heard countersued Depp for $100m (£83m) for “orchestrating a smear campaign” against her.

 Heard won one of her three counterclaims, with the jury finding that Depp – via his lawyer Adam Waldman – defamed her by branding her allegations about a 2016 incident “an ambush, a hoax”.

-“Do you think to the jurors sitting there that was you getting caught in a lie?”asked Savannah Guthrie, during Heard’s interview with the NBC host last month, referring to her testimony about the donations.
+“Do you think to the jurors sitting there, that was you getting caught in a lie?” asked Savannah Guthrie, during Heard’s interview with the NBC host on US TV last month, referring to her testimony about the donations.

 In response, Heard said the trial was used to try to paint her as “a liar”, arguing that she shouldn’t have had to pledge her entire settlement in the first place for people to believe her accusations of abuse against Depp.